Henry Eyring (chemist): History

-Princeton University recruited Eyring as an instructor in 1931.
-He would continue his work at Princeton until 1946.
-In 1946 he was offered a position as dean of the graduate school at the University of Utah, with professorships in chemistry and metallurgy.
-The chemistry building on the University of Utah campus is now named in his honor.
+Princeton University recruited Eyring as an instructor in 1931, where he continued until 1946.
+In 1946, he was offered a position as dean of the graduate school at the University of Utah (U of U), with professorships in chemistry and metallurgy.
+The chemistry building on the U of U campus is now named in his honor.

 A prolific writer, Eyring authored more than 600 scientific articles, ten scientific books, and a few books on the subject of science and religion.
-He received the Wolf Prize in Chemistry in 1980 and the National Medal of Science in 1966 for developing the Absolute Rate Theory or Transition state theory of chemical reactions, one of the most important developments of 20th-century chemistry.
+He received the Wolf Prize in Chemistry in 1980 and the National Medal of Science in 1966 for developing the absolute rate theory or TST of chemical reactions, one of the most important developments of 20th-century chemistry.

-Several other chemists later received the Nobel Prize for work based on the Absolute Rate Theory, and his failure to receive the Nobel was a matter of surprise to many.
+Several other chemists later received the Nobel Prize for work based on the absolute rate theory, and his failure to receive the Nobel was a matter of surprise to many.
 The Nobel Prize organization admitted that "Strangely, Eyring never received a Nobel Prize"; the Royal Swedish Academy of Sciences apparently did not understand Eyring's theory until it was too late to award him the Nobel.
 The academy awarded him the Berzelius Medal in 1977 as partial compensation.
 Sterling M. McMurrin believed Eyring should have received the Nobel Prize but was not awarded it because of his religion.

 Eyring was elected president of the American Chemical Society in 1963 and the Association for the Advancement of Science in 1965.